indimail/indimail-mta/README.md

 # Setup & Configuration

 You are here because you decided to do a complete source installation.
-If you use source installation method, you need to setup various configuration and services.
-You can configure indimail-mta using /usr/sbin/svctool. svctool is a general purpose utility to configure indimail-mta services and configuration.
+If you use the source installation method, you need to setup various configuration files and services.
+You can configure indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail-mta services and configuration.

 You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd(1) unit file `svscan.service` in `/lib/systemd/system` for systems using systemd.
 For FreeBSD, it will create /usr/local/etc/rc.d/svscan.
 It will use alternatives command to setup indimail-mta as your default MTA.
 On FreeBSD, it will configure mailwrapper by modifying /etc/mail/mailer.conf.